I’ve been ruminating a lot lately on what it means to be gentle. To seek wellness and to be kind to yourself.

 So in addition to cutting gluten, soy and dairy, I’m nixing as many processed foods and meat as I can.
 Up until last week, I had still been eating deli meats, pepperettes and cheap frozen meat, so I’ll now be eliminating those old pals.
 I’ll carry on with fish, eggs and, on occasion, fresh meat from my local farm, but with ease as my mantra, I’m not hopping on any vegan or vegetarian title bandwagon.
 Rather, I like to think of it as simply eating a plant-based diet.

-And on this plant-based diet, nuts and seeds have become my BFFs, so naturally, bars and granolas have, too.
+And on this more plant-based diet, nuts and seeds have become my BFFs.
+So naturally, bars and granolas have too.

 2 c nuts (I used almonds, macadamia nuts and cashews)